If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

-Consent means agreeing to do something.
+Consent means agreeing to do something freely and with full understanding of what that thing is.
 When it comes to sex, this means agreeing to have sex or engage in sexual activity.
 This includes (but is not limited to) sexual touching and oral, anal and vaginal penetration.Read more about sex and consent

 Consent to sex or sexual activity should be something you do freely and should be something you want and feel excited about.
 Whatever your age, it should never be something you feel scared, uncomfortable or pressured to do.
 And just because someone is over 16 doesn’t mean that consent is automatically given.

 The law isn’t designed to punish people of the same age who both agree to sex (consensual sex).